-- Use tweezers to wiggle the ambient light sensor and lift it from its notch in the display. - (i) The sensor remains attached to the rest of the sensor assembly via a very thin flex cable.
+- Use tweezers to wiggle the ambient light sensor and lift it from its notch in the display. i) If the sensor does not wiggle free after a few seconds, apply more heat and try again. - ⚠ The sensor remains attached to the rest of the sensor assembly via a very thin ribbon cable.
 Be careful not to strain or damage the cable.